-In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rear risers (C-risers) or the TST system for directional control.
+In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rearrisers (C-risers) for directional control.

 If you adjust the brake pulley height, you MUST re lengthen the brake lines accordingly.